Continued from Scheming Mennonite

 We had to be so careful and watch where we walked, the mall was as crowded as the club that we went to the night before.
 Seeing all those people reminded me of everything that happened the night before.
 I wondered how pissed off those Low German cowboys could be at me after what I did.

-I still felt so anxious about that whole night while walking through the crowded mall.
-Thinking about going to grade nine, and feeling terrified and butterflies about that at the same time.
+I still felt very anxious about that whole ordeal while walking through the crowded mall.
+Thinking about going to grade nine, and feeling terrified and butterflies about it at the same time.
 I tried to just keep remembering that I wasn’t a hard learner anymore.

 But I couldn't stop thinking about the cowboys.
 “I don’t care if they are mad at me, I hope I never run into them again.
 Oh no!
 What have I done?
 I shouldn’t have done that, I am in big trouble, what would I do if I ran into them again?”

 Then I had a lightbulb moment when I spotted a giant man that looked like a policeman but was actually a security guard at the mall.
 I thought, “I should just call that giant policeman that worked on my stalker case.
 He would know what to do with those cowboys if they bothered me again.”

 I had a hard time enjoying myself walking around in that mall.
 Not even the Christmas music playing in the background was helping to distract my thoughts.

 That was until we went into one of Christina’s favorite stores.
 Suddenly a man jumped up, ran to her, hugged her, and said, “Oh, darling, how are you?
 It’s so good to see you.”